The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

-The responsibilities of the medical examiner include:
+The responsibilities of the medical expert include:

 Conduct a personal inspection

-make the necessary entries in the medical documents of the commission.
+· make the necessary entries in the medical documents of the commission.

 If necessary, the expert doctor may request additional information or refer the client (examined) for additional examination to other institutions.

-Tasks of the rehabilitation specialist:
+Tasks of a rehabilitation specialist:

-Conduct social diagnostics - assessment occupational status(violated, not violated, labor activity is impossible, possible with a decrease in intensity, possible in another profession, possible in specially created conditions); educational (disturbed, not violated, education is possible under normal or specially created conditions), social and household(self-service not lost, partially lost, completely lost; social skills not lost, partially lost, completely lost, personal safety not lost, partially lost, completely lost) and social and environmental status(violated, not violated, social independence is not lost, partially lost, completely lost, social communication is not lost, partially lost, completely lost, the possibility of solving a range of personal problems is not lost, partially lost, completely lost, the opportunity to play sports is lost, partially lost, not lost), the opportunity to engage in cultural and leisure activities (not lost, partially lost, completely lost, the opportunity to engage in social activities not lost, partially lost, completely lost);
+Conduct social diagnostics - assessment professional labor status(impaired, not impaired, work activity is impossible, possible with a decrease in intensity, possible in another profession, possible in specially created conditions); educational (violated, not violated, education is possible in ordinary or specially created conditions), social(self-care not lost, partially lost, completely lost; social skills not lost, partially lost, completely lost, personal safety not lost, partially lost, completely lost) and social-environmental status(violated, not violated, social independence not lost, partially lost, completely lost, social communication not lost, partially lost, completely lost, the ability to solve a range of personal problems not lost, partially lost, completely lost, the opportunity to play sports lost, partially lost, not lost), the opportunity to engage in cultural and leisure activities (not lost, partially lost, completely lost, the opportunity to engage in social activities not lost, partially lost, completely lost);

-· assess the rehabilitation potential and rehabilitation prognosis;
+· assess rehabilitation potential and rehabilitation prognosis;

-to assess the structure and degree of disability;
+· assess the structure and degree of disability;

-determine the person's need for rehabilitation.
+· determine the person’s need for rehabilitation.

-Tasks of a social worker:
+Tasks of a social work specialist:

 Conduct social diagnostics

-assess the structure and degree of disability,
+· assess the structure and degree of disability,

 · take part in determining the rehabilitation potential and rehabilitation prognosis;

-establish conditions for the provision of rehabilitation services;
+· establish conditions for the provision of rehabilitation services;

 · determine the range of institutions for the implementation of IPR;

-determine the place and conditions for the acquisition of technical means of rehabilitation.
+· determine the place and conditions for the acquisition of technical means of rehabilitation.

-assessment of the possibility of providing personal care;
+· assessing the possibility of providing personal care;

-assessment of the possibility of personal safety (use of gas, electricity, water supply, transport, medicines, etc.);
+· assessment of the possibility of personal safety (use of gas, electricity, water supply, transport, medicines, etc.);

-Evaluation of the possibility of solving personal problems (control of births, control of gender relations).
+· assessment of the possibility of solving personal problems (control of births, control of gender relations).

-Psychodiagnostics of mental development;
+· psychodiagnostics mental development;

-Determination of the structure and severity of violations of higher mental functions;
+· determination of the structure and severity of violations of higher mental functions;

-assessment of social adaptation;
+· grade social adaptation;

-· evaluation of socio-psychological, social and other statuses;
+· assessing socio-psychological, social and other statuses;

 · assessment of rehabilitation potential and rehabilitation prognosis;

-assessment of the structure and degree of disability of a disabled person;
+· assessing the structure and degree of disability of a disabled person;

 2. determination of rehabilitation potential and development of rehabilitation measures (individual program).